EC DG COMM - Eurobarometer logo (withdrawn from regular use)

 Commendably, the Commission soon decided to place Eurobarometer primary data at the disposal of the scientific community for secondary use, leaving the responsibility for their long-term usability to the Social Science data archives.
 In Europe the original data were initially archived by the Belgium data archive BASS, since the early nineties by the Central Archive, today GESIS - Leibniz Institute for the Social Sciences.
 Data processing and documentation for secondary use was for the first two decades assumed by the ICPSR in Michigan, turning out a cooperation endeavour with the Central Archive in 1992.

-From 1987 to 1996 the Eurobarometer program was continued and enlarged under the direction of Karlheinz Reif, since 1993 together with Anna Melich.
+From 1987 to 1996 the Eurobarometer programme was continued and enlarged under the direction of Karlheinz Reif, since 1993 together with Anna Melich.

 Since 2007 the European Parliament is commissioning its own survey ("Parlemeter") through the Public Opinion Monitoring Unit of the European Parliament, in close cooperation with the DG COMM unit and within the same survey framework.